 A Little Secret On How We Can Easily Change Our World

 When I look around the companies I work with, I hear people complain about the problems around them, but they stop there.
-I see people across Facebook complaining and criticizing leaders and others, but yet there is no drive for them participate in the solution.
-It's as if we're waiting for permission or direction to make our world better.
+I see people across Facebook complaining and criticizing leaders and others, but yet there is no drive for them to participate in the solution.
+It’s as if we’re waiting for permission or direction to make our world better.

 Here is the secret.